 At the Construction Playground, almost all activities are initiated by the children and the adults are just there to help facilitate social relationships, assist with activities when asked, handle (very rare) emergency situations, and develop the self-esteem and confidence in children by creating acknowledging and secure relationships with them.

 While we were there, we had the opportunity to participate in activities with the children and the highlight was working alongside them to make chicken soup from scratch.
-When I say scratch, I quite literally mean everything from slaughtering the children, chopping wood for the fire under the cauldron, and picking herbs to season the meal.
+When I say scratch, I quite literally mean everything from slaughtering the chicken, chopping wood for the fire under the cauldron, and picking herbs to season the meal.

 Just like Heidi warned, we saw young children plucking the chicken and exploring its insides and using axes to get ready for the fire.
 Again, most of you are probably thinking about the dangers of such risky activities and exposing children to such graphic visuals.
 To be fair, I couldn’t even stomach the idea of watching a chicken be killed and prepared for dinner so I took a short walk during this part of the process.